valysse/Velocity-Deleter/readme.md

   - Safer for large deletion operations

 - **Fast Mode**: 0.35 second delay between deletions
-  - ⚠️ Higher ban risk
+> [!Higher ban risk]
-  - Use for smaller operations or at your own risk
+> Use for smaller operations or at your own risk

 ### Available Options